-Read the following Repair Statement to your partner, exactly as written.
+Read the following statement to your partner, exactly as written.
 Do not improvise.
 Speak slowly.
 Say one phrase at a time.
-Look up and say each phrase into your partner's eyes.
+Look up and say each word into your partner's eyes.

 (Note: Partner's Response Script appears below this section.)